quicksilver/GoogleChrome-qsplugin/Documentation.markdown

 * **Reload tab** - Reloads the tab in Chrome that contains the selected web page.
 This is only available for Chrome Tab types, i.e. the listing under "Open web pages", or "Current Web Page".
+* **Open URL in Source Browser** - Opens the URL in the browser from whence it came.
+This is only available for URLs from Chrome (see Types below), typically as a bookmark or a history entry.
+This can be used to open bookmarks from a browser in that browser and is useful if your main browser is not Chrome or Chrome Canary.

 ### Proxies ###